coredex-source/ForceGL1.0/README.md

 ## This version of the mod is only available for fabric rn, you can request for another mod loader in the issues section.

+## Just get a new pc at this point please, just grab a used optiplex or smth .. anything even slightly newer might be better than your current bench at this point.

 ## Fixes-
 - Fixes game not launching due to GL errors on EXTREMELY OLD GPUs.